jessica-jones/jessica-jones.github.io/projects/project-2.md

   - Collaboration
   - Working Under Pressure
   - Relay For Life
-summary: Co-Led Relay for Life, an American Cancer Society Fundraising Event
+summary: During the senior year of highschool, I Co-Led Relay for Life, an American Cancer Society Fundraising Event at Mililani High School
 ---

 What is Relay For Life?
 ---